Fact vs. Fiction:

 Her expertise spans the human health and environmental impacts of industrial operations, an essential lens for evaluating what large-scale data center infrastructure means for Frederick County residents, water, and land.

-As a generational farmer in the Shenandoah Valley, Saddlick also brings the perspective of someone with roots in the land, someone who understands what is at stake beyond the spreadsheets and economic projections.
+She brings with her the perspective of someone with roots in the land, who understands what is at stake beyond the spreadsheets and economic projections.

 Elena Schlossberg-Kunkel holds a BA in Psychology and an MA in School Counseling from Marymount University.
 After moving to the Rural Crescent in Prince William County in 2002, she witnessed firsthand how land use decisions can shape and permanently alter the quality of life for entire communities.